ed-nykaza/simulate-bgs/README.md

 ## Start up a jupyter notebook
 * In your termminal run `jupyter notebook`, which will open up jupyter in your browser.
-* Navigate to `simulate-bgs/simulate-bgs.ipynb` to open up jupyter notebook.
+* Navigate to `simulate-bgs/simulate-bgs-with-gui.ipynb` or `simulate-bgs/simulate-bgs.ipynb` to open up jupyter notebook.
 * Follow the instructions in the jupyter notebook to run the simulation.